Wavesonics/ComposeTextEditorLibrary/README.md

 - Write lots of tests
 - I don't know, probably a lot of other things
 - The code is largely prototype quality, would need a lot of spit and polish

+## Want to try it?

+_Keep in mind that this is not well tested, likely has many bugs._

+Text Editor:
+`implementation("com.darkrockstudios:composetexteditor:0.1.0")`

+Text Editor with Spell Checking:
+`implementation("com.darkrockstudios:composetexteditorspellcheck:0.1.0")`